Resources » PDF Basics » How to Extract, Split, Separate a Page from a PDF

 First, Save Your PDF

-Before we get started, you’ll want to make sure that you’ve saved the PDF you want to edit onto your computer.
-If you’re viewing the PDF online, you’ll need to save the PDF to your computer before you can do anything.
-To do this, you can select “Print” in your browser settings.
+Before we get started, you’ll want to make sure that you’ve saved the PDF onto your computer.
+If you’re viewing the PDF online through a web browser, you’ll need to save it to your computer before you can do anything.
+To do this, you can select Print in your browser settings.
 If you have a Chrome browser, you’ll likely see something similar to this:

 how to extract pages from a pdf